Delhi Belly (film): Casting

 Initially, Ranbir Kapoor and Chitrangada Singh were to star in the film.
-After both of them backed out, Aamir signed his nephew Imran Khan for the lead role following the tremendous success of his debut film Jaane Tu Ya Jaane Na.Indian comedian Vir Das was also signed to star in the film.
+After both of them backed out, Aamir signed his nephew Imran Khan for the lead role following the tremendous success of his debut film Jaane Tu Ya Jaane Na.
+Indian comedian Vir Das was also signed to star in the film.
 According to director Abhinay Deo, "Delhi Belly is an ensemble piece.
 It's not a film about Imran Khan.
 He is only one of the several protagonists.
 There are others whose characters are just as important.
 There is Kunal Roy Kapoor, Vir Das and Poorna Jagannathan, an Indian actress from LA".

 Release

 On 3 July 2011, the Government of Nepal banned the screening of the movie citing the reluctance by the cinema halls to remove offensive scenes from the film.
 However, Nepal's censors later agreed to clear the film for viewing by theatre goers above 16 years.
 An offending scene showing one of the protagonists, played by Kunaal Roy Kapur, visiting a brothel, was cut and some expletives in two scenes were muted.
 The film was selected for being screened in the Harvard Business School and Harvard Kennedy School as a part of the Harvard India Conference 2012.
 Director Abhinay Deo was invited as a guest.

 The theatrical trailer of the film premiered with Aamir Khan's Dhobi Ghat on 21 January 2011 while the film was released on 1 July 2011, along with a Hindi dubbed version.

+The film was banned by the Pakistan Central Board of Film Censors for unspecified reasons.

 The film was edited once again for its television premiere later in 2011.
 The Central Board of Film Certification ordered 75 cuts before granting it a U/A certificate.
 The distribution rights were sold to Sahara One for ₹17 crore.

+Indiagames also released a mobile video game based on the film.